UMWEDU/umw-careercenter-sync/_pages/veterans-resources.md

 </div>
 <div class="veteran-two-list">
-<p class="mRGtnun">For example, Sierra College, in Rocklin, Calif., offers a <a href="http://help.sierracollege.edu/" target="_blank" rel="noopener noreferrer">Boots to Books</a> program, which includes a three-unit English class and a three-unit personal development class, both specifically designed to address the needs of veterans.
+<p class="mRGtnun">For example, Sierra College, in Rocklin, Calif., offers a Boots to Books program, which includes a three-unit English class and a three-unit personal development class, both specifically designed to address the needs of veterans.
 Students returning to school will want to check with their specific college or postsecondary institution to see what kinds of special services or classes are available for veterans.</p>

 </div>
 <h2><b>ADDITIONAL STUDY SKILLS RESOURCES FOR VETERANS</b></h2>
 <ul class="devine-list">
- 	<li>ARMY CAREER AND ALUMNI PROGRAM <span class="click-more"><a href="https://www.acap.army.mil/default.aspx" target="_blank" rel="noopener noreferrer">READ MORE</a></span></li>
  	<li class="mRGtnun float-right">PETERSON’S ONLINE BASIC SKILLS COURSES <span class="click-more"><a href="http://www.nelnetsolutions.com/dantes/" target="_blank" rel="noopener noreferrer">READ MORE</a></span></li>
  	<li>COOK COUNSELING CENTER <span class="click-more"><a href="http://www.ucc.vt.edu/index.html" target="_blank" rel="noopener noreferrer">READ MORE</a></span></li>
- 	<li class="mRGtnun float-right">STUDY GUIDES AND STRATEGIES <span class="click-more"><a href="http://www.studygs.net/" target="_blank" rel="noopener noreferrer">READ MORE</a></span></li>
 </ul>
 [tabby title="Job Search"]